September 8, 2025, 10:53 am | Read time: 2 minutes

 Credit Without Conditions

 However, not all users benefit from this.
 PayPal only issues the credit to those who were demonstrably affected by the disruption.
-They should have previously received an email from PayPal informing them about transactions that were not processed due to the disruption.
-In the case of the TECHBOOK colleague who has already received the credit, a directed amount was not transferred at the time because it could not be debited from the account due to the disruption.
+They should have also received an email from PayPal informing them about failed debits due to the disruption.
+In the case of the TECHBOOK colleague who has already received the credit, a previously instructed amount was not transferred because it could not be debited from the account due to the disruption.